-Cricket Australia, a privately owned entity headquartered in Australia, founded in 1905, employs approximately 590 individuals, and reported $293.9M in revenue as of 2025, operating as a tier 1 media tech buyer.
-Its main product involves spectator sports.
-The company functions as the governing body for professional and amateur cricket in Australia.
+Cricket Australia, a privately owned entity headquartered in Australia, was founded in 1905 and employs approximately 590 individuals.
+The company reported $293.9M in revenue as of 2025 and functions as a tier 1 media tech buyer.
+Operating primarily in the spectator sports sector, Cricket Australia serves as the governing body for professional and amateur cricket throughout Australia.

 2025 Revenue